-From October 20th to 22nd, the Nickl team from Munich, Berlin and Zurich went on an excursion to Hamburg.
+From 20 to 22 October, the Nickl teams from Munich, Berlin and Zurich went on an excursion to Hamburg.

-On Thursday, our path led us to the St. Pauli bunker, among other places.
-The listed building, which dates back to the Second World War, is now both a memorial and a meeting place for creative people and night owls.
+One of the places we visited on Thursday was the St. Pauli bunker.
+The listed building from the Second World War is today both a memorial and a meeting place for creative people and night owls.
 Since 2019, the bunker has been expanded to include hotel and restaurant areas.

-The university heart center planned by Nickl & Partner Architects is currently being built there as an important future component of the UKE, which was already realized in 2009 under our planning.
-The innovative project does justice to the pioneering role of the UHZ in the field of diagnostics and treatment of cardiovascular diseases.
+The university heart centre planned by Nickl & Partner Architekten is currently being built there as an important future component of the UKE, which was already realised in 2009 under our planning.
+The new innovative building will do justice to the pioneering role of the UHZ throughout Europe in the field of diagnostics and treatment of cardiovascular diseases.

-The highlight of the evening was our talk & drink at the AIT Architektur Salon for the release of the new publication ARCHITECTURE FOR SCIENCE by Hans and Christine Nickl.
-In addition to the speech by Prof. Hans Nickl, there were exciting contributions by Dr. Hans Behringer, Martin Gorge and Stefan Rappold.
+The highlight of the evening was our Talk & Drink in the AIT Architektur Salon on the occasion of the release of the new publication ARCHITECTURE FOR SCIENCE by Hans and Christine Nickl.
+In addition to the address by Prof. Hans Nickl, there were exciting contributions by Dr. Hans Behringer, Martin Görge and Stefan Rappold, partner at Behnisch Architekten.

-The next day began with a tour of the DESY research campus Bahrenfeld.
-Here we visited, among other things, the HARBOR, one of our own projects.
+The next day began with a tour of the DESY research campus in Bahrenfeld.
+Here, we visited, among other places, the HARBOR, one of our own projects.

-The subsequent tour of Hamburg’s HafenCity and a visit to the Elbphilharmonie were further exciting points on our program before the excursion came to a successful conclusion with a joint dinner on the museum sailing ship Rickmer Rickmers.
+The subsequent tour of Hamburg’s HafenCity and the visit to the Elbphilharmonie were further exciting items on our agenda before the excursion came to a successful conclusion with a joint dinner on the museum sailing ship Rickmer Rickmers.

 This function has been disabled for Nickl & Partner.